pedroborges/kirby-autogit/readme.md

     c::get('autogit.webhook.url', 'webhook');

 ### autogit.panel.user
 Defines if Auto Git should use Kirby's panel user name and email as commit author.
-This will enable you to see who made each change on your Git client of choice or simply by running `$ git log`. **The user must have first name and email set on their account info.**
+This will enable you to see who made each change in your Git client of choice or simply by running `git log`. **The user must have entered first name and email in their account profile.**

 ![User detail](https://raw.githubusercontent.com/pedroborges/kirby-autogit/master/images/account_info.png)

 > Options `autogit.user.name` and `autogit.user.email` will be overridden when this is set to `true`.

 ### autogit.user.name
 Default commit author name.
-Applied only when the option `autogit.panel.user` is set to `false` or when user's first name isn't set on his account info.
+Applied only when the option `autogit.panel.user` is set to `false` or when the user first name is not defined in their account profile.

 ### autogit.user.email
 Default commit author email.
-Applied only when the option `autogit.panel.user` is set to `false` or when user's first name isn't set on his account info.
+Applied only when the option `autogit.panel.user` is set to `false` or when the user first name is not defined in their account profile.

 ### autogit.widget
 Auto Git will add a widget to the Panel by default, set this option to false to hide it.